chris-pearce/backpack.css/CONTRIBUTING.md

 Good pull requests—patches, improvements, new features—are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

 **Please ask first** before embarking on any significant work, otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
-And please adhere to the [CSS style guide](#css-style-guide).
+And please adhere to the [linting rules](#linting).

+**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ### Process